civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Latest Source Code files can be found at: http://ctp2.darkdust.net/

-Playtesting would be most useful if it tests the most recent changes, which are described briefly below, and in more detail in ChangeLog.txt
+Playtesting would be most useful if it tests the most recent changes, which are described briefly below, and in more detail in ChangeLog.txt (note havily outdated)

 Visit BureauBert's http://www.ctp2.info/ on how to use some new additions.

 Brief Changelog:

-2006-10-05 (rev647)
+2006-10-05 (Revision 647)
-Added Science Tile Imps with BonusScience (+Int) tileimp can add science Added Happy Tile imps. with HappyInc (+int) a tileimp can add happiness Fixed error in revolt that called a civ joining your civ a new civ Added BarbarianChance from Risk.txt to make BarbarianSpawnBarbarian better Added BarbarianChance from Risk.txt to make BarbarianCamps better Added Militia DiffDB AIMilitiaUnit (flag) gives AI the cheapest unit at begin turn if city is empty Added Militia code for buildings (CreatesMiltiaUnit flag) for human and AI but you must have the building Added ActualBuildingEverywhere for wonders this flag will actually create the building in cities that don't alreadyhave said building
-Added not implemented flags for vary citythreshold for govt based on mapsize
+Fixed:    No new civ message if the city in questions joins another civ.
+Added:    New database flags for modders:
+- TerrainImprovementDB
+   BonusScience         TerrainImprovement gives bonus science to its city.
+   HappyInc             TerraubImprovement increases happiness of its city.
+- WonderDB
+   ActualBuildingEverywhere Wonder creates this building everywhere.
+- BuildingDB
+   CreatesMiltiaUnit    Building creates militia unit.
+- DifficultyDB
+   AIMilitiaUnit        Difficulty creates militia units in empty AI cities.
+   RevoltInsurgents     Difficulty creates Barbarians around rioting cities in
+                         dependence on RiskDB BabarianChance.

 2006-09-09 (Revision 634)
 Fixed:    AI slider handling